jawah/niquests/docs/user/advanced.rst

 Thread Safety
 -------------

-Niquests is meant to be thread-safe.
+Niquests is meant to be thread and task safe.
 Any error or unattended behaviors are covered by our support for bug policy.
 Both main scenarios are eligible, meaning Thread and Async, with Thread and Sync.

 Support include notable performance issues like abusive lock.